neo-project/docs/en-us/sc/consensus.md

 ## 5 - Practical Implementation

-The practical implementation of PBFT in AntShares uses an iterative consensus method to garantee that consensus is reached.
-The performance of the algorithm is dependent on the fraction of
--honest nodes in the system.
+The practical implementation of PBFT in AntShares uses an iterative consensus method to guarantee that consensus is reached.
+The performance of the algorithm is dependent on the fraction of honest nodes in the system.
 The chart below depicts the expected iterations as a function of the fraction of dishonest nodes.
 Note that the plot doesn't extend below 66.66% node honesty.
-Below this point, there is a 'No-Man's Land' where a consensus is unreachable until reaching 33.33% Consensus Node honesty.
+Below this point, there is a 'No-Man's Land' where a consensus is unreachable until reaching 33.33% **Consensus Node** honesty.
 Below this critical point, dishonest nodes (assuming they are aligned in consensus) are able to reach a consensus themselves and become the new point of truth in the system.